tgaeta/tgaeta/README.md

 I'm Tony.
-I have a passion for software engineering, photography, and the wonders of the cosmos.
-At present, I'm diving deep into Rust and exploring cutting-edge web technologies like Next.js, Solid.js, SvelteKit, Qwik, Astro, Tauri, Bun, DALL-E 3, Github Copilot, and OpenAI's GPT-4.
+I build software and shoot photos.
+Right now, I'm focused on modern frontend frameworks and edge-first platforms.
+I care about performance, simplicity, and writing code that lasts.